exercism/go/README.md

 * The *.meta* directory and anything within it.
 * Any file that matches the `ignore_pattern` defined in [config.json file](/config.json).
-    This currently matches any filename that contains the word `example`, **unless** it is followed by the word `test`, with any number of characters inbetween.
+    This currently matches any filename that contains the word `example`, **unless** it is followed by the word `test`, with any number of characters in between.

 ### Example solutions